Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit:Getty Images)

-While Delhi Capitals’ stars stumbled in IPL 2025, Porel’s 301 runs with a strike rate of 146.83 screamed consistency, especially when Delhi needed it most.
+Delhi Capitals’ stars stumbled in IPL 2025.
+Porel delivered with 301 runs at a 146.83 strike rate when his team needed him most.

 Against the spinners, he is still vulnerable.
 So, he needs to work on it.